 3. Accept that your projects have moved on

 As much as you’d like to slot right back in where you left off, that isn’t going to happen.
 Your projects have moved on, so accept it.
-Some of your projects may even have finished, and you could have missed out on the project closure or even the celebration!
+Some of your projects may even have finished, and you could have missed out on the celebration!

 That might leave you worrying about what you are going to work on next.
-You might be asked to take on a project that is already in progress, or starting completely new work.
+You might be asked to take on a project that is already in progress, or to start something completely new work.
 Either way, you’ll have to get your head around the fact that the people you worked closely with on your projects might not need your help any longer.
 Embrace what’s coming next!

 4. Trust your skills